The Role of Yeast in Wine Making [Ultimate Guide]

-Yeast play the most important role in the wines we drink.
-Without them, nothing would ferment and we would have no wine at all.
+Without yeast, nothing would ferment and we would have no wine at all.

-Yeasts are everywhere, at all times.
-They are in your house, on your skin and inside your body.
-We have a symbiotic relationship with them and the part they play in producing our wines is exciting and tragic at the same time.
+We have a symbiotic relationship with yeast and the part it plays in producing our wines is exciting and tragic at the same time.

 Types of Yeast